User Tampering in Reinforcement Learning Recommender Systems: Computational experiments

-For each of the five users in our population, we provide two plots based on 10000 evaluation episodes with the user (using the policy learned from the training process described above).
-Respectively, these two plots estimate: \begin{itemize} \item The probability with which the learned policy chooses each action, at each time-step of the problem, by taking the per-episode average of each choice's total frequency. \item The expected reward accumulated up to and including each time-step $t$, $ 0 \leq t \leq h$.
-For context, we plot this against the expected reward accumulated by: \begin{itemize} \item A recommender that makes uniformly random recommendations at each time-step. \item A recommender that follows a simple multi-armed bandit-esque policy, which provides a `baseline' of a good policy.
-This policy makes random recommendations for the first third of the episode, but then operates like a multi-armed bandit, by always recommending from the source which has the highest mean reward in the episode thus far.
+For each of the five users in our population, we provide two plots based on 10000 evaluation episodes with the user, using the policy learned from the aforementioned training process.

+Respectively, these two plots estimate the following. (i) The probability of the learned policy selecting each action at every problem time-step.
+This is determined by taking the per-episode average frequency of each choice. (ii) The expected reward accumulated up to and including each time step $t$, $ 0 \leq t \leq h$.
+To provide context, we plot this scenario against the expected reward accumulated by two different kinds of recommenders.

+(a) The first recommender makes uniformly random recommendations at each time step. (b) The second recommender follows a simple multi-armed bandit-esque policy, which provides a `baseline' of a good policy.
+This policy makes random recommendations for the first third of the episode, but then operates like a multi-armed bandit, always recommending from the source that has the highest mean reward in the episode thus far.

 Figure~\ref{fig4AToE:plots} illustrates the plots for each of the simulated users as specified earlier.
 These results exhibit multiple interesting properties.

 First, the exploitation of user tampering by the learned policy is apparent for all users, with the exception of the Centrist.
 Directing attention to the strategy plots of the two 'left-wing' users reveals a particularly dominant strategy that evolves as follows: